-NOTE 14 - LITIGATION AND OTHER LEGAL MATTERS
+NOTE 13 - LITIGATION AND OTHER LEGAL MATTERS

 Indemnification Obligations.
-As a result of the Company's indemnification obligations in connection with the litigation and government inquiries related to the Company's historical stock option practices, the Company is currently paying defense costs to one former officer and employee facing an SEC civil action to which the Company is not a party, and the Company is also obligated to pay the attorneys' fees and expenses incurred by former employees in connection with discovery undertaken in that case.
-The Company is further incurring costs associated with retaining counsel to respond to discovery requests and otherwise representing the Company in that litigation.
-Although the maximum potential amount of future payments the Company could be required to make under these arrangements is theoretically unlimited, the Company believes the fair value of this liability, to the extent estimable, is appropriately considered within the reserve it has established for currently pending legal proceedings.
+As a result of the Company's indemnification obligations in connection with the litigation and government inquiries related to the Company's historical stock option practices, the Company has been paying defense costs for one former officer and employee facing an SEC civil action to which the Company is not a party.
+That former officer and the SEC have settled the civil action.
+As a result, during the three months ended December 31, 2011, the Company and the former officer entered into an agreement that released each other from liabilities stemming from the former officer's employment with the Company and materially concluded the Company's indemnification obligations to the former officer.
+The terms of that release agreement have been appropriately considered within the accrual the Company has established for currently pending legal proceedings.

 Other Legal Matters.
-The Company is named from time to time as a party to lawsuits in the normal course of its business.
+The Company is named from time to time as a party to lawsuits and other types of legal proceedings and claims in the normal course of its business.
 Actions filed against the Company include commercial, intellectual property, customer, and labor and employment related claims, including complaints of alleged wrongful termination and potential class action lawsuits regarding alleged violations of federal and state wage and hour and other laws.
-Litigation, in general, and intellectual property and securities litigation in particular, can be expensive and disruptive to normal business operations.
+In general, legal proceedings and claims, regardless of their merit, and associated internal investigations (especially those relating to intellectual property or confidential information disputes) are often expensive to prosecute, defend or conduct and may divert management's attention and other company resources.
 Moreover, the results of legal proceedings are difficult to predict, and the costs incurred in litigation can be substantial, regardless of outcome.
-The Company believes the amounts provided in the Company's consolidated financial statements are adequate in light of the probable and estimated liabilities.
+The Company believes the amounts provided in its consolidated financial statements are adequate in light of the probable and estimated liabilities.
 However, because such matters are subject to many uncertainties, the ultimate outcomes are not predictable, and there can be no assurances that the actual amounts required to satisfy alleged liabilities from the matters described above will not exceed the amounts reflected in the Company's consolidated financial statements or will not have a material adverse effect on its results of operations, financial condition or cash flows.

-NOTE 15 - RESTRUCTURING CHARGES
+NOTE 14 - RESTRUCTURING CHARGES

 The Company has in recent years undertaken a number of cost reduction activities, including workforce reductions, in an effort to lower its quarterly operating expense run rate.
 The program in the United States is accounted for in accordance with the authoritative guidance related to compensation for non-retirement post-employment benefits, whereas the programs in the international locations are accounted for in accordance with the authoritative guidance for contingencies.
-During the fiscal year ended June 30, 2011, the Company recorded a \$4.1 million net restructuring charge, of which \$1.4 million was recorded to costs of revenues, \$0.4 million was recorded to engineering, research and development expense and \$2.3 million was recorded to selling, general and administrative expense.
+During the fiscal year ended June 30, 2012, the Company recorded a \$6.1 million net restructuring charge, of which \$1.9 million was recorded to costs of revenues, \$2.2 million was recorded to engineering, research and development expense and \$2.0 million was recorded to selling, general and administrative expense.
 These charges represent the estimated minimum liability associated with expected termination benefits to be provided to employees after employment.

-The following table shows the activity primarily related to severance and benefits expense for the fiscal years endedlune 30, 2011 and 2010:
+The following table shows the activity primarily related to severance and benefits expense for the fiscal years ended une 30, 2012 and 2011: